VoronDesign/VoronUsers/printer_mods/top_gun_de/endstop_y_relocation/README.md

   - Install the bracket on top of the motor housing with two new M3x35 fasteners.
 The bracket is adjustable, I recommend to mount it flush with the front end of the motor housing as a starting point.

 Bumper:
   - Replace the old cable bridge with the bumper.
 The fastener stays the same.
+The bottom has the words "BACK" and "FRONT" to help with the orientation.

 Test and alignment:

 Manually run your gantry to the rear.
 You should hear a "click" right before the gantry hits the rear wall.
 If you don't hear a click, adjust the bracket toward the front until it clicks.

-If your bumper can't reach the endstop, there is a version of the bumper that is 1mm longer, "Bumper-xl.stl".

-In Mainsail, check if your endstop is triggered when the gantry is at the back, and not triggered when you pull it to the front again.
+In Mainsail, check if your X endstop is triggered when the gantry is at the back, and not triggered when you pull it to the front again.

 Front view: